icerpc/icerpc-csharp/README.md

 }
 ```

-You don't need to craft special request and reply message types--you can specify all your parameters inline.
+You don't need to craft special request and reply message types: you can specify all your parameters inline.

 The Slice compiler for C# then generates readable and succinct C# code from this Greeter interface:
  - a client-side `IGreeter` interface with a single `GreetAsync` method.